FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 FACTBOX-Now UK's Boris Johnson has quit, who could replace him?

 She campaigned to leave the EU and served as a junior minister in the Brexit department under Theresa May, but resigned in protest at the then prime minister's proposed Brexit deal, saying it did not go far enough in breaking ties with the bloc.
-OTHER POSSIBLE CANDIDATES: LIZ TRUSS The foreign secretary has been the darling of the Conservative Party's grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
+KEMI BADENOCH Elected to parliament for the first time in 2017, Badenoch has held junior ministerial jobs, including most recently minister for equalities, but has never served in cabinet.
+A former Conservative member of the London Assembly, she has also served as vice-chair of the Conserative Party.

 Who could replace Boris Johnson as Britain's prime minister?
 Below is a summary of those who have announced they want the job and others who could be in the frame.
 The race follows Johnson's announcement on Thursday he was resigning, bowing to calls from ministerial colleagues and lawmakers in his Conservative Party.
 There is no clear favourite and they are not listed in order of likely prospects.
 The rules of the leadership contest will be announced next week.